s523286/Wine-Reviews-By-Country/README.md

 ## Big Data Questions

 - ##### Liz Conard
-for each country, find the total sum of points
+For each country, find the total sum of points.
 - ##### Anusha Chowdary Kollu
-for each country, find the average price for each bottle
+For each country, find the average price for each bottle.
 - ##### Sirisha Vinukonda
-for each country, find the total highest points
+For each country, find the total highest points.
 - ##### Sierra King
-for each country, find the total lowest points
+For each country, find the total lowest points.

 ## Set Up Instructions

 Below are the steps necessary to work on our big data problem:
 - Download the data source from the data source link, provided above.
 - Create a folder (within your C drive if applicable) and name that folder your project name.